AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/WGSLShaderGeneration.md

 }
 ```

-The result is a **reduced library**: most nodes are generated from genglsl; texture, light, and a small set of adapted BSDF nodes remain hand-written.
-The tool exits non-zero only when a node *outside* `EXPECTED_FALLBACK` fails unexpectedly (a regression).
-If a fallback node starts transpiling cleanly, the tool prints a warning so it can be removed from `EXPECTED_FALLBACK`.
+The result is a **reduced library**: most nodes and all 22 `lib/` helpers are generated from
+genglsl; texture, light, and `mx_chiang_hair_bsdf` remain hand-written.
+The tool exits non-zero
+only when a file *outside* `EXPECTED_FALLBACK` fails unexpectedly (a regression).
+If a fallback node
+starts transpiling cleanly, the tool prints a warning so it can be removed from `EXPECTED_FALLBACK`.

 For full transpiler internals see [`source/MaterialXGenWgsl/tools/README.md`](../../source/MaterialXGenWgsl/tools/README.md).